samfitgen/trgen/docs/Traditional_Base-Traditional_Base_-_High_Volume-High_Volume_II.md

 * **Name**: Koip
 * **Duration**: 2 hours and 30 minutes
-* **TSS**: 106.0
+* **TSS**: 105.0
 * **NP**: 130
 * **IF**: 65%

 **Description**:

 > Koip consists of nearly 2.5 hours of aerobic Endurance riding spent between
-> 60-70% FTP.
->
-> Optional form drills include Form Sprints, Endurance Spinning and Single-Leg
+> 60-70% FTP and includes form drills like form sprints, endurance spinning, and
-> Focus (SLF).
+> single-leg focus (SLF) drills.

 ### Thursday

 * **Name**: Grandfather
 * **Duration**: 2 hours and 30 minutes
-* **TSS**: 134.0
+* **TSS**: 133.0
 * **NP**: 146
 * **IF**: 73%

 **Description**:

-> 2.5 hours of Tempo intervals spent between 70-80% FTP with brief,
+> Grandfather is 2.5 hours of Tempo intervals spent between 70-80% FTP with
-> intermittent, 1 to 3-minute recoveries at 55% FTP.
-This workout also includes
+> brief, intermittent, 1 to 3-minute recoveries at 55% FTP.
+This workout also
-> 3x10s Strength Sprints, 5-minutes between each as well as some Endurance
+> includes 3x10-second Strength Sprints, some Endurance Spinning intervals, and
-> Spinning intervals and some Single-Leg Focus drills.
+> some Single-Leg Focus drills.
->
-> Strength Sprints: Practice turning a big gear as forcefully as possible in
-> order to recruit as many muscle fibers as you can.
-From a near stop and in the
-> biggest gear you can gracefully turn over without exceeding 90rpm in 12
-> pedalstrokes, stand and hold onto your handlebar drops while driving each foot
-> down as hard as you can.
-Maintain excellent form and if you reach 90rpm inside
-> of 12 pedalstrokes, choose a larger gear next time. **Note: When using a load-
-> restricted trainer like a CompuTrainer or KICKR, consider switching to Slope
-> Mode for your Strength Sprints.
->
-> Endurance Spinning: Practice spinning slightly quicker than your natural,
-> self-selected cadence.
-Ride at a cadence that's at the very top of your
-> comfortable rpm range and remain there for a solid 5 minutes.
-The goal is to
-> learn to turn the pedals more quickly with less force (muscle stress) thereby
-> improving your ability to remain predominantly aerobic over a wide range of
-> rpm's.
-If your HR rises more than a few BPM, you're pedaling too quickly -
-> take it easy and stay relaxed but quick.
->
-> Single-Leg Focus: The objective here is to learn to more effectively apply
-> power through the entire pedalstroke by focusing strictly on one leg's
-> activity through the bottom, upstroke, and over the top of the pedalstroke.
-> For 90 seconds at a time, devote your attention to one leg before switching to
-> the other.
-Your cadence may fall slightly, but these drills typically come
-> more naturally to less experienced "one-leggers".
-Pay particular attention to
-> lightly pulling your foot across the bottom, lifting your knee lightly upward
-> and then softly kicking over the top of each pedalstroke.
-Add this drill
-> indoors or outdoors as often as you like, more frequently if you recognize a
-> substantial difference in one leg's strength or coordination.

 ### Friday